MaddoxLeigh/Political-Streamlit-Project/README.md

 ## Project Overview

-As a Politics and Data Science student at LSE, I created this platform to address a common challenge: political data is often stored in formats that are difficult to interpret, such as regression tables or complex Excel files.
+This platform is to address a common challenge: political data is often stored in formats that are difficult to interpret, such as regression tables or complex Excel files.
 This tool makes finding and analyzing data for essays and research much more efficient.

 ### Key Features:
 - Interactive correlation graphs with real-time data